evanhourigan/em-agent/README.md

 See `ARCHITECTURE.md` for the vision, reference architecture, phases, and execution tracker.

+## Releases

+- See `docs/releases/README.md` for the index of releases.
+- Latest: `docs/releases/v1.md` — Engineering Manager Agent v1 release notes and diagrams.

 ## Status

 - Phase 0 complete (gateway, Postgres, logging/metrics)